Jon Morgan

 Before your South Dakota LLC can be legally recognized by the state, you need to perform a few necessary steps and file South Dakota LLC documents.

-Whether you opt for a single-member LLC or a multiple member company, the following checklist will help you establish your LLC correctly and efficiently.
+Whether you opt for a single-member LLC or a multiple-member company, the following checklist will help you establish your LLC correctly and efficiently.

-First, choose a name for your LLC by searching through the South Dakota Secretary of State website.
+Choose a name for your LLC by searching through the South Dakota Secretary of State website.

 Use the following guidelines to ensure that your preferred company name is approved by the state: